Vaalee (1999 film): Release

-Reception
+Critical reception

-Deccan Herald described Vaalee as "definitely worth seeing", saying it "has something for all tastes – a pleasant love angle, some suspense, complex psychological nuances, good acting, pleasing songs" while praising Ajith's performance.
-The reviewer from Indolink labelled the film as "a classic in its own right", praising the performances of Ajith and Simran while describing Suryah as "a new young director to the cine field who can make Tamil Cinema be proud once again".
+Vaalee received positive reviews from critics.
+Lakshmi of Deccan Herald described the film as "definitely worth seeing", saying it "has something for all tastes – a pleasant love angle, some suspense, complex psychological nuances, good acting, pleasing songs" while praising Ajith's performance.
 The New Indian Express labelled Simran's portrayal as "outstanding" while mentioning Suryah does a "fairly good job and succeeds".
 K. P. S. of Kalki appreciated Deva's music, the performances of Ajith and Simran, and Jeeva's cinematography, adding that Suryah's future as a director seemed bright.

-Tamil magazine Ananda Vikatan dated 16 May 1999 appreciated the film by giving 45 marks and mentioned "Director SJ Suryah established his stamp of film-making in his very first film by taking up a straight line story with an engaging screenplay and realistic dialogues.
+Ananda Vikatan appreciated the film by giving 45 marks and mentioned "Director SJ Suryah established his stamp of film-making in his very first film by taking up a straight line story with an engaging screenplay and realistic dialogues.
 Ajith Kumar has done a fantastic job in dual role and Simran also proved that she can act".
 K. N. Vijiyan of New Straits Times wrote, "It is amazing what fresh ideas new directors can come out with [...]
 Using a simple story, Suryah has come out with a winner".
-The Hindu wrote "Rich production values, fine performances by Ajit Kumar (playing the dual role of brothers) and Simran, bold and powerful dialogue by S. J. Surya, who has directed the movie based on his story and screenplay, are the major contributing factors in NIC Arts' "Vaalee"."
+D. S. Ramanujam of The Hindu wrote, "Rich production values, fine performances by Ajit Kumar (playing the dual role of brothers) and Simran, bold and powerful dialogue by S. J. Surya, who has directed the movie based on his story and screenplay, are the major contributing factor[s]" in the film.
+Reviewing the Telugu-dubbed version, Griddaluru Gopalrao of Zamin Ryot wrote that the director's style of narration sets a good pace for a simple story.
+Gopalrao also praised the effort put into the dubbing and Ajith and Simran's performances.

-Accolades
+Awards and nominations

 Remakes

+Mahesh Babu had shown interest in starring in a potential Telugu remake of Vaalee; however, Suryah refused to remake the film in any other language, with it being dubbed in Telugu instead.
 Vaalee was remade in Kannada under the same title (2001).
 Boney Kapoor entered negotiations with Chakravarthy to acquire the remake rights for Hindi and other languages.
-In response, Suryah attempted to block Chakravarthy from selling the remake rights by filing a case to the Madras High Court, but his plea was rejected.
-Kapoor and Chakravarthy's deal was closed around July/August 2020.
-In November 2021, Suryah appealed to the Supreme Court of India, using a 2017 verdict by the Madras High Court that only the screenwriter holds the remake rights to his own film, but on 25 April 2022, the Supreme Court rejected his plea: "There can be no dispute that in respect of a cinematograph film, it is the producer of the film who is the owner of the copyright in the cinematograph film itself...Insofar as the copyright in the original story or the original screenplay or dialogue is concerned, to the extent the same is used in the film upon due consideration therefor being tendered by the producer, the producer is also deemed to be the owner of the copyright therein".
+In response, Suryah attempted to block Chakravarthy from selling the remake rights by filing a case in the Madras High Court, but his plea was rejected.
+Kapoor and Chakravarthy's deal was closed by August 2020.
+In November 2021, Suryah appealed to the Supreme Court of India, using a 2017 verdict by the Madras High Court that only the screenwriter holds the remake rights to his own film, but on 25 April 2022, the Supreme Court rejected his plea: "There can be no dispute that in respect of a cinematograph film, it is the producer of the film who is the owner of the copyright in the cinematograph film itself".